Aquarium plants can be an extremely confusing topic, especially for beginners.

 Plants are another story.
 Now you’re probably wondering – “Is it necessary to cycle my aquarium before adding live plants?”

-Luckily, the answer is no!
+Luckily, the answer is no, it’s not necessary at all.

 In fact, live plants can actually help speed up the entire cycling process.